s-jag/bill_chat_v2/README.md

 Our approach already avoids proprietary stuff except OpenAI for chunk & answer.
 If those are allowed (the user said they’d provide API for OpenAI/Anthropic), that’s fine.
 If not, one could substitute with local model calls (perhaps using HuggingFace transformers pipeline for a chat model).
 The output might not be as polished, though.

 **Wrap-Up:** We should consider evaluating this system.
 We don’t have a LegalBench for bills, but we could craft a few Q&A pairs ourselves to test.
 For example, parse the bill manually for key facts and test queries on them.
-This is similar to how ZeroEntropy used LegalBench-RAG.
 If a discrepancy is found, we could refine:
 - If a certain answer isn’t found due to chunking, perhaps refine chunk length.
 - If the LLM gives an incorrect answer despite having the snippet (rare if prompt is good), maybe emphasize quoting the text.